ymoisan/digitwins/planning.md

 ## 1. Goal

+> Develop a generic Urban Digital Twin (UDT) methodology incorporating data from the "geo" world (think terrain, lidar point clouds, reconstructed buildings, map projections, etc).
+More than a 3D model, we want a DT that responds to actions from third party systems (think IoT).

-Develop an Urban Digital Twin (UDT) for a Canadian government organization.
-The initial phase will focus on integrating existing 3D building data, with subsequent phases incorporating tree data, demonstrating real-time data integration (**e.g., sensor data, camera orientation**), and exploring physics-based simulation capabilities. **A key objective is to establish and demonstrate collaborative, non-destructive workflows leveraging OpenUSD and Nvidia Omniverse Nucleus.** The UDT aims for interoperability using the OpenUSD format, with Nvidia Omniverse as the target platform for interactive visualization, analysis, simulation integration (**including dynamic visualization of camera FOVs**), **and collaborative development**.
+The initial phase will focus on integrating existing 3D building data, with subsequent phases incorporating tree data, demonstrating real-time data integration (**e.g., sensor data, camera orientation**), and exploring physics-based simulation capabilities. **A key objective is to establish and demonstrate collaborative, non-destructive workflows leveraging OpenUSD.** The UDT aims for interoperability using the OpenUSD format, with Nvidia Omniverse as the target platform for interactive visualization, analysis, simulation integration (**including dynamic visualization of camera FOVs**), **and collaborative development**.
 Data processing and storage will leverage Open Table Formats and cloud/object storage platforms, while exploring ESRI CityEngine for conversion, authoring, and enrichment workflows.

 ## 2. Scope